 For most of the larger asset classes in the portfolio, the price of the asset at any given time is an important component of expected return, particularly over the medium term (three to five years).
 Higher prices tend to precede periods of lower returns, an important consideration for the risk-return opportunities across the portfolio.
 Chart 34 shows several common measures of valuation converted to a common scale for comparability.
-In the past few months, the valuations for investment grade credit and high yield bonds have decreased.
-By historical standards, non-U.S. developed equity continues to have relatively inexpensive valuations.
+In the past few months, the valuations for non-U.S. developed equity, emerging market equity and private equity increased while the valuations for all the other asset classes decreased.
 U.S. equity continues to have a higher valuation than non-U.S. developed and emerging market equity.